 Can cancer be detected before birth, and if so can you treat it then?

 Cancers can sometimes be seen before birth by ultrasounds that are done to check a baby’s health.
 The Advanced Fetal Care Center at Boston Children’s Hospital can do more diagnostic studies in utero when necessary, including MRIs and even biopsies.
 It’s very important to have obstetricians, surgeons, and neonatologists as part of the team that cares for newborns with cancer.

 We sometimes suggest that the obstetrician deliver a baby early if we think symptoms might progress and harm the baby.
 For example, there was a young boy who was in utero, and his mother noticed a couple weeks before his due date that he wasn’t kicking as much.
 She went to the obstetrician, they did an ultrasound, and they saw a tumor by the spine that was affecting the baby’s ability to move his legs.
 Within 24 hours he was delivered and immediately sent to Dana-Farber/Boston Children’s to start chemotherapy.
 He’s doing great now.

 How successful is cancer treatment overall for newborns?

 Neuroblastomas and teratomas in newborns are usually very treatable, and most children are cured.
 Infantile leukemia is hard to treat, but again, with aggressive therapy, we are able to cure many of them.
-We have an infant leukemia expert here in Dr. Lewis Silverman, and we’re always doing new studies to see if we can improve our outcomes.
+We have an infant leukemia expert here in Lewis Silverman, MD, and we’re always doing new studies to see if we can improve our outcomes.

 What about secondary cancers?